FastForwardTeam/FastForward/README.md

 ## Understanding the Content Script

-In an effort to save some bytes, I've given functions and variables some rather amgious names, so here's a list of them:
+In an effort to save some bytes, I've given functions and variables some rather ambiguous names, so here's a list of them:

-- `ms` is a list of messages for internalization.
+- `ms` is a list of messages for internalization:
   - `ms.tS`: Timer Skip
   - `ms.tL`: Timer Leap (Removed some seconds)
   - `ms.b`: Unbypassable due to backend checks
 - `ODP` is `Object.defineProperty`
 - `ev` is `eval` (I copy eval because uBlockOrigin replaces it)
 - `sT` is `setTimeout`